Last revised: November 14, 2017

 A similar point is made on p.
 217.

-10. René Girard, Things Hidden, pp. 196ff., provide commentary on the Sermon on the Mount which places the Beatitudes in context.
-Link to a full excerpt of Girard’s reflections on “The Preaching of the Kingdom,” pp. 196-202.
+10. René Girard, Things Hidden, pp. 196ff., provide commentary on the Sermon on the Mount which places the Beatitudes in context, in a wider section on “The Preaching of the Kingdom,” pp. 196-202.

 11. Raymund Schwager, Jesus in the Drama of Salvation, cites Luke’s version of the beatitudes: